alpacasweater/heifer_havoc/readme.md

 - [ ] Follow on [tutorial 4](https://youtu.be/pm4LLMsKJQg?si=9BDM8LHQ_XFKPQ4l)
 - [ ] Follow on [tutorial 5](https://www.youtube.com/watch?v=mSuQ-dQSxys)

-# Features TODO
+# Features TODO:
 - [ ] There's a request for levels and bosses.
 - [ ] I Want an ammo limit with reloading by eating different foods that the cow can pick up.
-- [ ] I want different foods to correspond to different weapons
+- [ ] I want different foods to correspond to different weapons (machine gun, shotgun, low rate explode with sharpnel)
 - [ ] I want different baddies.
 Farmers, cowboys, milkmaids
 - [ ] Cow and baddies should have HP and ammo should influence the HP instead of directly despawning.
 - [ ] Split screen for 2-4 people to play on the same machine
 - [ ] Support for gamepads
 - [ ] Spash screen and UI
 - [ ] Database to record high scores
+- [ ] Support mobile somehow.
+Not sure what control inputs to use...

 // Notes:
 Tutorial series uses Bevy 0.12.
 I'm using Bevy 0.15 because 0.16 is too new to work with Avian3d.
 Should use [Bevy migration guides](https://bevyengine.org/learn/migration-guides/introduction) to update when possible.